 - CMU merit scholarships are renewable for three consecutive academic years or until degree requirements are met; whichever comes first.

 - Estimated scholarships, i.e., Michigan Competitive and outside agency, will not reduce the amount of tuition payable by posted deadlines.

 - Donors may specify the semester(s) in which the scholarship is paid.

 - If a student wants the scholarship distributed in a way that differs from what the donor requests, the student will be asked to get an authorization letter from the donor.

-- If the donor letter does not specify a distribution schedule, CMU will disburse scholarships of $500 or less all in the fall semester.
-Scholarships $501 or larger will be split with half in the fall and half in the spring.
+- If the donor letter does not specify a distribution schedule, CMU will disburse scholarships of less than $500 all in the fall semester.
+Scholarships $500 or larger will be split with half in the fall and half in the spring.